 Armando M. Codina (Age 66).
 Director since 1995.
 Since January 1, 2011, Mr. Codina has been the chairman and chief executive officer of Codina Partners, LLC, a real estate investment and development firm based in Coral Gables, Florida.
 Mr. Codina formed Codina Partners in 2009 and through this entity and its affiliates is engaged in multiple real estate development and investment activities.
 Previously, he led the growth of Codina Group, a large South Florida-based commercial real estate firm, for 26 years as its founder, chairman, and chief executive officer.
 In 2006, Codina Group merged with Florida East Coast Industries (FECI) and became FECI's full-service real estate business, Flagler Development Group.
 He served as Flagler's chairman, chief executive officer, and president until September 2008, and as its chairman until December 2010.
 Prior to founding Codina Group, he served as president of Professional Automated Services, Inc., which provided data processing services to physicians.
 Mr. Codina's extensive experience in commercial real estate and business provides significant insight into the real estate, business, strategic, and other issues AMR faces.
 He is also a director of The Home Depot, Inc., and he previously served as a director of Bell South Corporation, General Motors Corporation, Merrill Lynch & Co., Inc., and FECI.
-His experience as a director and member of board committees of these and other companies provides important markets.
+His experience as a director and member of board committees of these and other companies provides important insights into corporate governance and board functions.
+His deep roots in Florida also provide important perspective of one of AMR's largest and most important markets.
 His background and experience make him an effective member of AMR's board of directors and its nominating/corporate governance committee, and a strong lead director.